Knowledge Base

 Be sure to add your logo to your tenant and turn it on for Email as shown below:

-Go to Portal Settings -> Settings to verify it is setup properly.
+Go to Account Settings -> Settings to verify it is setup properly.

 Further Customization #2: Changing the Sender Address of the E-mail